 OK then, so let’s just add some content into the zip file:

-It worked!
 Now obviously any invocations of the lambda function will fail at this point, but it’s now super easy to deploy your actual code to the function from a CI/CD pipeline completely independently from Terraform, for example:

 aws lambda update-function-code --function-name $function_name --zip-file fileb://$source_path –publish